Norbert Röttgen: Relations with China

-After European ambassadors wrote an open letter, praising 45 years of Sino-European relations, they found that China Daily, which is a state-controlled media outlet, refused to publish unless it was significantly changed.
-In particular, that references to the origins of Coronavirus disease 2019 coming from China be removed.
-The Europeans quickly accommodated this request.
+After European ambassadors wrote an open letter, praising 45 years of Sino-European relations, they found that China Daily, which is a state-controlled media outlet, refused to publish unless it was significantly changed (in particular, that references to the origins of Coronavirus disease 2019 in China be removed).
+The Europeans obediently capitulated to this request.
 As the head of the German parliament's foreign affairs committee, Röttgen criticised the European back-pedalling:I am shocked not once but twice: First the EU ambassadors generously adopt Chinese narratives and then on top of that the EU representation accepts Chinese censorship of the joint op-ed.
 Speaking with one voice is important, but it has to reflect our shared European values and interests.

 In a joint letter initiated by Röttgen and Anthony Gonzalez ahead of the 47th G7 summit in 2021, some 70 legislators from Europe and the US called upon their leaders to take a tough stance on China and to "avoid becoming dependent" on the country for technology including artificial intelligence and 5G.